sabrinatvazquez/summer_of_sql/README.md

 #### Disclaimers:
 Of note, there are sometimes:
--  multiple ways to solve a question,
+-  multiple ways to solve a question
--  different was of interpreting a question,
+-  different ways of interpreting a question
--  and variations in SQL dialects (I will primarily be using Snowflake)
+-  variations in SQL dialects (I will primarily be using Snowflake)

 Your answer may be different from mine and that's ok!